Turn up and go/ Mass Rapid Transit

 Other options investigated

-Why not use our existing rail tracks or the motorways?
+Using our existing rail tracks or motorways

 Using the existing railway line is one of the options we have considered along with using the motorway corridors.

-These options didn’t stack up against the street running route we have landed on, mainly because they weren’t able to collect enough passengers along the route and didn’t take them where they wanted to go.
+These options didn’t stack up against the street running route we landed on, mainly because they weren’t able to collect enough passengers along the route and didn’t take them where they wanted to go.

-Why using our existing heavy rail wasn’t the best option for a turn-up-and-go service?
+Why using our existing heavy rail wasn’t the best option for a turn-up-and-go service:

-A new station/s would be needed on the existing line as close to the central city as possible (eg near Riccarton Road or Colombo Street/Moorhouse Avenue) and passengers would still need to walk or transfer to a bus to get to the central city.
+1. The existing railway line doesn't go through the central city.
+A new station/s would be needed on the existing line as close to the central city as possible (e.g. near Riccarton Road or Colombo Street/Moorhouse Avenue) and passengers would still need to walk or transfer to a bus to get to the central city.
 To reduce the need to transfer, we would have to tunnel or trench a railway line into the central city.

 2. The current rail infrastructure limits the number of trains that can operate.
 Most of the railway line between Rolleston and Addington and all the line between Addington and Rangiora is a single track.
 This means trains can only go in one direction at a time in these sections, which limits the number of services that can be run.
 Other infrastructure, such as busy level crossings and the train signalling system, place further limits on the number and reliability of services that can be run.